hanaa-mohamed/cpprelude/docs/Containers.md

 # Containers

-**CPPrelude** provide a number of different containers. here's a list of them
+**CPPrelude** provide a number of different containers, here's a list of them:

 | Name              | Description                              |
 | ----------------- | ---------------------------------------- |